Instructions for Taking Breastmilk on the Road

 When flying, how much breastmilk can you bring?
 Checking a bag containing frozen breast milk is permitted without restriction.

-Milk should be double-bagged, as suggested by me.
+The milk should be double-bagged, as suggested.
 I store mine in the standard gallon-sized plastic milk jugs, stack them, and then store the stack in a gallon-sized ziplock bag.
 This is to ensure that my bag and the cooler are not ruined by milk leaking out of their storage bags.

 my newborn son of 5 months, and I, are touring Europe for 2 weeks.
-I brought a hand pump so that my husband and I could switch off getting up with our baby each night, and so that I could feed him bottles in the car as we drove from place to place.
+In order to share the nighttime wake-up duties with my husband and to provide him with bottled food during our travels, I packed a hand pump.
 Because of the potential for him to be too preoccupied to nurse during takeoff, I also packed some pumped milk.

 I took my 6-month-old daughter on a two-week trip to Europe.
 I had to bring bottles of milk onto the plane because she was such a fussy nurser that she wouldn't stay latched.
 This time around, I brought an electric pump with me.

 Bringing breast milk onto an airplane is not permitted in all countries.
 In 2016, we saw a woman forced to dump 500 ounces of breastmilk at Heathrow Airport because she did not have her baby with her.
-She packed more than 100 ml, or 3 ounces, of milk in her hand luggage.
-If you do not have your baby with you, the European Union prohibits you from possessing more than 3 ounces of breastmilk in a CLEAR breast milk storage container.
+She packed more than three ounces of milk (over 100 milliliters) If you do not have your baby with you, the European Union prohibits you from possessing more than 3 ounces of breastmilk in a CLEAR breast milk storage container.
 Learning the international regulations is crucial.
 This breastfeeding mother could have saved time, effort, and money if she had known how to freeze, prepack in ice, and check all of her milk.

 If you are a U.S. citizen traveling internationally, you must comply with TSA rules regarding breast milk.
 Please research the laws of the country you will be departing from regarding flying with breast milk.